CorporateVault LogoCorporateVault

 The $4.5 Billion stolen from the people of Malaysia was laundered through a dizzying maze of offshore accounts and shell companies.

 • The "Wolf of Wall Street" Irony: Jho Low used the stolen money to fund Red Granite Pictures, which produced the film "The Wolf of Wall Street."
-The film about financial fraud was literally paid for with the proceeds of financial fraud.
+The film about financial fraud was literally paid for with the proceeds of real-world financial fraud.

 The human face of the scandal was the downfall of Goldman’s top Asia bankers.